ezoerner/c-star-path-j/README.md

 Some special characters are used internally in paths, so paths should not contain any of the special characters '@#', and of course a path element cannot contain a forward slash '/'.

-Internally the object is decomposed into key value pairs using the [Jackson JSON Processor](http://wiki.fasterxml.com/JacksonHome).
-How objects are broken down can be customized by the caller using annotations supported by Jackson.
+On `writeToPath`, the object is first converted into maps, lists, and simple objects with the help of [Jackson JSON Processor](http://wiki.fasterxml.com/JacksonHome).
+How objects are converted can be customized by using annotations supported by Jackson.
+These structures are then decomposed into key-value pairs where the keys are paths.

+On `readFromPath`, the reverse process is used to recompose the key-value pairs back into a structured object or POJO.

 Paths can be used to access structured data at different levels within the structure.
-Special encoding using '@' followed by an index is used for embedded lists.
+Lists have a specidal encoding in a path using '@' followed by a integer index encoded into the path.
 **Note:** Special support for Sets of simple values is also planned but not yet implemented.

 ###Example: